freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 698.1

-Run your script and use `1` and the first argument again to see the title.
+Run your script and use `1` as the first argument again to see the title.

 #### HINTS